-While the minimum level in Spanish for international exchange students is B2 according to the Common European Framework of Reference for Languages, the minimum recommended level in both Catalan/Spanish and English for admission to this subject is C1.3.
+FOR INTERNATIONAL STUDENTS: Generally, the required level in Spanish for international exchange students is B2 (Common European Framework of Reference for Languages).
+However, for this subjetc, the minimum level recommended in Catalan/Spanish and in English is C1.3.

 Objectives and Contextualisation